concourse/rfcs/029-across-step/proposal.md

 family of hooks.

 In terms of precedence, `across` would bind more tightly than `ensure` and `on_*` hooks, but less tightly than `across` and `timeout`.

-This seems to be the most sensible order, so that `attempts` doesn't retry the entire matrix and `timeout` can be enforced on each step (though the timeout enforcement would probably work just as well either way).
+`ensure` and `on_*` bind to the `across` step so that they may be run after the full matrix completes.

+`attempts` binds to the inner step because it doesn't seem to make a whole lot of sense to retry the *entire matrix* because one step failed.
+The individual steps should be retried instead.

+`timeout` binds to the inner step because otherwise a `max_in_flight` could cause the timeout to be exceeded before some steps even get a chance to run.

 ```yaml
 task: unit